Nickeshk/ICONdev/README.md

 ---
-description - Intro to jupyter
+description: Intro to Jupyter Notebook
 ---

 ## INTRODUCTION TO JUPYTER NOTEBOOK